top of page

 Brandon Criss

-A kitchen remodel often focuses on aesthetics and functionality, but one critical element that homeowners overlook is the electrical panel.
+A kitchen remodel often focuses on aesthetics and functionality.
+However, one critical element that homeowners overlook is the electrical panel.
 Before you invest in new appliances, lighting, or smart kitchen devices, it’s essential to check if your electrical panel can handle the increased load.
 Ignoring this step can lead to safety hazards, unexpected costs, and delays in your renovation.

 Why Your Electrical Panel Might Need an Upgrade